pensjonatus/flash-fiction/blog/the-magic-merry-go-round.md

 ---
-title: 'The Magic Merry-Go-Round'
+title: The Magic Merry-Go-Round
 date: '2015-02-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 There was a magic merry-go-round down by the pier when I was little.
 The man who